The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/best-in-slot.md

     name: 6.4 Week 1 Alternative set 2.5 GCD
     link: https://etro.gg/gearset/e8ddbad4-90ed-44dd-914e-bf521baba55d
   - type: etro
-    description: Highest DPS set.
-Can change one piece for an SKS piece to obtain 2.47, this can be beneficial for certain kill times.
+    description: Highest DPS set, works best with phase timings.
+Can change one ring for a non SKS piece to obtain 2.5, this may be more comfortable for some.
-    name: TOP Best-in-Slot 2.5 GCD
+    name: TOP Best-in-Slot 2.47 GCD
     link: https://etro.gg/gearset/4cacb4a1-2683-4a8f-99b5-7c5bdf0f4bbc
   - type: etro
     description: The BiS for Dragonsong's Reprise in Patch 6.45 using the Relic